 Employees—especially millennials—want balance between the office and home, and employers are starting to catch on.

-Companies that publicly advocate for policies that promote better work-life balance are no longer an anomaly, and this consideration is now essential for remaining competitive when acquiring and retaining talent.
+Companies that publicly advocate for solutions that promote better work-life balance are no longer an anomaly, and this consideration is now essential for remaining competitive when acquiring and retaining talent.
 Any manager that’s hoping to improve the status quo at their company can consider the following five tactics.

 Flexible work arrangements